marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 We use a few different forms of capitalization.
 Title case capitalizes the first letter of every word except articles, prepositions, and conjunctions.
 Sentence case capitalizes the first letter of the first word.

+* Title case: This Heading Is in Title Case
+* Sentence case: This heading is in sentence case.

 When writing out an email address or website URL, use all lowercase.

 * freddie@mailchimp.com